Privacy Policy

 Website Builder Systems Privacy Policy Summary

-📓 Processed data: Data such as technical usage information like browser activity, clickstream activities, session heatmaps, as well as contact data, IP address, or your geographical location.
-You can find more details below in this privacy policy and in the provider’s privacy policy.
+📓 Processed data: Data such as technical usage information like browser activity, clickstream activities, session heatmaps as well as contact details, IP address, or your geographical location.
+More details can be found further down in this privacy policy and in the privacy policy of the providers.

 📅 Storage duration: depends on the provider

 We use a website builder system for our website.
-Builder systems are special forms of a Content Management System (CMS).
-With a builder system, website operators can very easily create a website without programming knowledge.
-In many cases, web hosts also offer builder systems.
-By using a builder system, personal data from you can also be collected, stored, and processed.
+Builder systems are special forms of a content management system (CMS).
+With a builder system, website operators can create a website very easily and without programming knowledge.
+In many cases, web hosters also offer builder systems.
+Through the use of a builder system, personal data from you can also be collected, stored, and processed.
 In this privacy text, we provide you with general information about data processing by builder systems.
-You can find more detailed information in the privacy policies of the provider.
+More detailed information can be found in the provider’s privacy policy.

 The biggest advantage of a builder system is its ease of use.
-We want to offer you a clear, simple, and straightforward website that we can operate and maintain ourselves – without external support – without any problems.
+We want to offer you a clear, simple, and well-structured website that we can easily operate and maintain ourselves – without external support.
 A builder system now offers many helpful functions that we can use even without programming knowledge.
 This allows us to design our web presence according to our wishes and offer you an informative and pleasant time on our website.

-What data is exactly stored depends, of course, on the website builder system used.
+Exactly what data is stored naturally depends on the website builder system used.
 Each provider processes and collects different data from the website visitor.
 However, as a rule, technical usage information such as operating system, browser, screen resolution, language and keyboard settings, hosting provider, and the date of your website visit are collected.
-Furthermore, tracking data (e.g., browser activity, clickstream activities, session heatmaps, etc.) may also be processed.
-In addition, personal data can also be collected and stored.
-This is usually contact data such as email address, telephone number (if you have provided it), IP address, and geographic location data.
-You can find exactly what data is stored in the privacy policy of the provider.
+Furthermore, tracking data (e.g., browser activity, clickstream activities, session heatmaps, etc.) can also be processed.
+In addition, personal data can also be recorded and stored.
+This is usually contact data such as email address, phone number (if you have provided it), IP address, and geographical location data.
+Exactly what data is stored can be found in the provider’s privacy policy.

-We will inform you about the duration of data processing further below in connection with the website builder system used, if we have further information about it.
+We will inform you about the duration of the data processing below in connection with the website builder system used, provided we have further information on this.
 You can find detailed information about this in the provider’s privacy policy.
 In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-It may be that the provider stores data from you according to their own specifications, over which we have no influence.
+It may be that the provider stores data from you according to its own standards, over which we have no influence.

-You always have the right to information, correction, and deletion of your personal data.
-If you have any questions, you can also contact those responsible for the website builder system used at any time.
-You can find contact details either in our privacy policy or on the website of the respective provider.
+You always have the right to access, rectification, and erasure of your personal data.
+If you have any questions, you can also contact the controller of the website builder system used at any time.
+Contact details can be found either in our privacy policy or on the website of the corresponding provider.

-You can delete, deactivate, or manage cookies that providers use for their functions in your browser.
+Cookies that providers use for their functions can be deleted, deactivated, or managed in your browser.
 Depending on which browser you use, this works in different ways.
-Please note, however, that then not all functions may work as usual.
+Please note, however, that then some functions may no longer work as usual.

 Legal Basis

-With this privacy policy, we have brought you closer to the most important general information about data processing.
-If you want to inform yourself more precisely about this, you will find further information – if available – in the following section or in the privacy policy of the provider.
+With this privacy policy, we have brought you closer to the most important general information regarding data processing.
+If you would like to find out more about this, you will find further information – if available – in the following section or in the provider’s privacy policy.

 Elementor Privacy Policy

-We use the Elementor website builder for our website.
+We use the Elementor builder system for our website.
 The service provider is the Israeli company Elementor Ltd., Rehov Tuval 40, 5252247 Ramat Gan, Israel.

 You can find out more about the data processed through the use of Elementor in the privacy policy at https://elementor.com/about/privacy/.